hypertokenx/research-notes/README.md

 # Research Notes

-A collection of research notes exploring AI systems, LLM reliability, information retrieval, and forecasting under uncertainty.
+A collection of research notes exploring AI systems, LLM reliability, retrieval, hallucinations, and forecasting under uncertainty.

-The purpose of this repository is to demonstrate **research synthesis**: combining information from multiple sources, distinguishing established findings from interpretation, identifying competing explanations, and extracting practical conclusions.
+The repository focuses on **research synthesis rather than simple summarization**: comparing evidence from multiple sources, distinguishing capability from reliability, identifying competing explanations, and drawing conclusions that remain appropriately qualified.

 ## Research Approach

-Each note generally follows this structure:
+Each note follows a general framework:

-1. **Define the problem** — Establish the key concept or question.
+1. **Define the question** — Identify the specific problem being investigated.
-2. **Examine evidence** — Draw on research papers, technical documentation, and other authoritative sources.
+2. **Establish the current state of evidence** — Prioritize recent research, technical reports, primary sources, and authoritative institutions.
+3. **Separate capability from reliability** — A system performing well on a benchmark does not automatically establish robustness in other settings.
-3. **Compare perspectives** — Identify important distinctions, trade-offs, and alternative explanations.
+4. **Compare evidence** — Look for agreement, disagreement, trade-offs, and changes over time.
-4. **Synthesize findings** — Connect individual findings into a broader conclusion.
+5. **Synthesize** — Draw a broader conclusion from the evidence rather than simply summarizing individual sources.
-5. **Identify uncertainty** — Distinguish what is well established from what remains uncertain or context-dependent.
+6. **Identify uncertainty** — Distinguish established findings from plausible interpretations and unresolved questions.
-6. **Apply the findings** — Consider what the research implies for practical AI systems, evaluation, or decision-making.
+7. **Consider practical implications** — Ask what the findings mean for evaluation, deployment, or decision-making.

-The goal is not to produce exhaustive literature reviews.
-Instead, each note aims to turn a body of information into a concise, structured analysis while preserving important nuance.
+Because AI capabilities are changing rapidly, these notes are intended to be **living documents** rather than permanent statements of fact.

 ## Contents

-* `llm-limitations.md` — Major limitations of large language models and why capability does not necessarily imply reliability
+- `llm-limitations.md` — How rapid frontier-model improvements have changed the traditional picture of LLM limitations
-* `ai-evaluation.md` — How AI systems can be evaluated beyond simple benchmark accuracy
+- `ai-evaluation.md` — Why evaluating increasingly capable AI systems requires more than benchmark scores
-* `rag-overview.md` — How retrieval-augmented generation works, what problems it addresses, and what new failure modes it introduces
+- `rag-overview.md` — What retrieval-augmented generation solves, what it introduces, and how it should be evaluated
-* `llm-hallucinations.md` — Why fluent language can be unreliable and how factuality and faithfulness differ
-* `forecasting-and-model-uncertainty.md` — How initial conditions, model limitations, and probabilistic uncertainty affect forecasting
+- `llm-hallucinations.md` — How factual reliability has improved while unsupported generation remains a persistent systems problem
+- `forecasting-and-model-uncertainty.md` — What weather forecasting teaches us about prediction, uncertainty, calibration, and model error

+## A Common Theme

+The five notes examine different versions of the same underlying problem:

+> **How should we determine whether a system's output deserves our confidence?**

+For LLMs, the question appears as:

+- Can the model solve the task?
+- Does it generalize beyond familiar task distributions?
+- Does it know when it is uncertain?
+- Can its claims be independently verified?
+- Does adding tools or retrieval improve reliability?
+- How does performance change as tasks become longer and more complex?

+For forecasting, the equivalent question is:

+- How accurate is the prediction?
+- How well does the forecast represent uncertainty?
+- Is the forecast calibrated?
+- Does the model capture meaningful signal or merely reduce average error?
+- How should users make decisions from probabilistic predictions?

+The broader theme is therefore the relationship between:

+**Capability → Evidence → Uncertainty → Reliability → Decision**

 ## Source Standards

-Sources are selected primarily for their relevance, methodological quality, and authority.
+Sources are selected using the following hierarchy where practical:

-Where possible, the notes prioritize:

-* Peer-reviewed research and academic papers
+1. Primary research papers and technical reports
+2. Official model/system cards and evaluation reports
-* Government and standards organizations
+3. Government and standards organizations
-* Primary technical documentation
-* Research institutions
+4. Research institutions and operational forecasting centers
-* Surveys that synthesize established literature

-Sources are used to support factual claims, while conclusions and interpretations are explicitly presented as synthesis rather than as direct quotations from individual sources.
+5. Peer-reviewed surveys and literature reviews

+Vendor-reported benchmark results are treated as useful evidence of measured capability, but not as independent proof of general capability.
+Where possible, vendor claims are compared with independent evaluations.

 ## Scope and Limitations

-These notes are analytical summaries rather than formal systematic reviews.
-The selection of sources is therefore necessarily limited, and conclusions may change as research develops.
+These notes are analytical research summaries, not systematic literature reviews.

-The emphasis is on **clear reasoning, evidence quality, and useful synthesis**, rather than maximizing the number of references.

-## Research Questions

-The notes are connected by a broader question:

-> **How should we assess the reliability of systems that make predictions or generate information under uncertainty?**

-This question appears in different forms across the repository:

-* How reliable are LLM capabilities outside their demonstrated conditions?
-* How should AI systems be evaluated?
-* How does external retrieval affect reliability?
-* Why can fluent AI outputs be factually unsupported?
-* How should uncertainty be represented and interpreted in forecasting?

-Together, these topics explore the relationship between **capability, evidence, uncertainty, and trust**.
+The goal is to demonstrate the ability to:

+- identify relevant evidence
+- compare sources
+- recognize methodological limitations
+- distinguish observation from inference
+- synthesize findings into a defensible conclusion

+The notes intentionally avoid pretending that rapidly evolving research has produced final answers where it has not.

+**Research status:** Updated August 2026.